 Schedule 4 – Certification Rules

-The Subscriber must provide those of the following certifications that are required when signing each Instrument or Document:
+The Certifier must provide those of the following certifications that are required when signing each Instrument or Document:

-The Subscriber has taken reasonable steps to verify the identity of the [transferor/transferee/ mortgagee/ mortgagor/caveator/applicant].
+The Certifier has taken reasonable steps to verify the identity of the [transferor/transferee/ mortgagee/ mortgagor/caveator/applicant].

-The Subscriber holds a properly completed Client Authorisation for the Conveyancing Transaction including this Registry Instrument or Document.
+The Certifier holds a properly completed Client Authorisation for the Conveyancing Transaction including this Registry Instrument or Document.

-The Subscriber has retained the evidence supporting this Registry Instrument or Document.
+The Certifier has retained the evidence supporting this Registry Instrument or Document.

-The Subscriber has taken reasonable steps to ensure that this Registry Instrument or Document is correct and compliant with relevant legislation and any Prescribed Requirement.
+The Certifier has taken reasonable steps to ensure that this Registry Instrument or Document is correct and compliant with relevant legislation and any Prescribed Requirement.

-The Subscriber, or the Subscriber is reasonably satisfied that the mortgagee it represents,:
+The Certifier, or the Certifier is reasonably satisfied that the mortgagee it represents,:

 has taken reasonable steps to verify the identity of the mortgagor; and

-holds a mortgage granted by the mortgagor on the same terms as this Registry Instrument.
+holds a mortgage granted by the mortgagor on the same terms as this Registry Instrument or Document.

-The Subscriber has:
+The Certifier has:

 retrieved; and